History of the Jews in Morocco: Migration to South America

 During this century and up to 1910, around 1000 Moroccan Jewish families migrated to the Amazon, in northern Brazil, during the rubber boom.

 Pictorial essay of Jewish community

 Early photographs of Moroccan Jewish families, taken in the early 20th century by German explorer and photographer Hermann Burchardt, are now held at the Ethnological Museum of Berlin.

 Conversion attempts

 Jews in Morocco were targeted by the London Society to Promote Christianity Amongst the Jews, which sought to convert them to Christianity during the famine of 1877–1879.

 20th century

+Organized Zionism, the 19th century European ethnocultural nationalist movement to establish a Jewish state through the colonization of Palestine, arrived in Morocco from Europe around 1900–1912 in the period just before Morocco's colonization.
+Zionist associations appeared in coastal cities in direct contact with Europe: Shivat-Zion ('Return to Zion') Association founded by Russian physician Dr. Ya'akov Barliawsky in Tetuan around 1900, Sha'are Zion in Mogador (now Essaouira), and Ahavat-Zion in Asfi.
+The Hibbat-Zion Society was established in Fes in 1908.
+The movement at this time was marginal, with interest limited to a faction of urban, secular Jews, merchants, and a few rabbis.

 French Protectorate

 Under French colonialism, Moroccan Jews had a different experience with the French mission civilisatrice than Moroccan Muslims, partly because Jews were more familiar to Europeans; there were not Muslim communities established in Europe at the time.
 Moroccan Jews came to embody their own newly consolidated and officially recognized subgroup in the mission civilisatrice.

 European encroachment was not necessarily welcomed by Moroccan Jews.
 Emily Gottreich cites antisemitic "observations" in writings of the British journalist and adventurer Walter Burton Harris and the colonial priest Father Charles de Foucauld that were not exceptional of European Christian views at the time.

 The status of Moroccan Jews was not substantially improved by the establishment in 1912 of a French protectorate over much of the country.
 By contrast with Algeria, where Jews obtained French citizenship en masse with the adoption of the Crémieux decree in 1870, the establishment of the French protectorate in Morocco cost many Jews the forms of European extraterritorial protection they had formerly enjoyed, relegating them once more to the status of indigènes or "natives" along with their Muslim compatriots.

 In 1912, amid the insurrection that followed the disclosure of the Treaty of Fes, thousands of rebelling Moroccan soldiers entered and pillaged the Mellah of Fez, stopping only after French artillery rounds pounded the Jewish quarter.
 More than 50 Jews were killed and hundreds of homes and shops were destroyed or damaged.
 The events were known as Bloody Days of Fes or the "Tritel."

 The Dahir of 1918 first organized the Jewish courts and established a legal organization for the Jewish communities in Morocco.